Skip to main content

 When you are seeking services, the first step is to find a provider.
 There are essentially four ways to do this if you do not already know of a provider:

-Regardless of which path you choose, below is a listing of the criteria your provider should meet, based on the specific service they offer.
-Talk to the provider to ask them about the following as well as any of your own questions about their services, background, experience, etc.
+Regardless of which path you choose, talk to the provider to ask them about the following and to answer any of your own questions about their services, background, experience, etc.

-- Be certain you understand their cancelation policy and any limits to confidentiality
+• Be certain you understand their cancellation policy and any limits to confidentiality;